conversejs/converse.js/docs/source/index.rst

             i18n: locales.en, // Refer to ./locale/locales.js to see which locales are supported
             prebind: false,
             show_controlbox_by_default: true,
-            xhr_user_search: false
+            roster_groups: true
         });
     });

 The `index.html <https://github.com/jcbrand/converse.js/blob/master/index.html>`_ file inside the
-Converse.js repository serves as a nice usable example of this.
+Converse.js repository may serve as a nice usable example.

 These minified files provide the same demo-like functionality as is available on the `conversejs.org <http://conversejs.org>`_ website.
 Useful for testing or demoing, but not very